 WHAT ARE THE BENEFITS OF REFORMER PILATES?

 Where do we start?
-Safe and low impact, Reformer exercises are beloved for their ability to improve core stability and muscle tone – without adding bulk.
+Safe and low-impact, Reformer exercises are beloved for improving core stability and muscle tone without adding bulk.

 It improves spinal mobility and trunk stability and strengthens the core and pelvic floor.
 The core activation and control required also help to improve body awareness, as Pilates breathing helps to down-regulate the central nervous system and help alleviate stress.